 Help is Available

 If you or someone you know is a victim of sexual assault, help is available.
-For information, please see the sexual assault fact sheet (PDF) provided by Victim Services and Crime Prevention (Ministry of Justice).
+For information, please see the sexual assault fact sheet (PDF) provided by Victim Services and Crime Prevention (Ministry of Public Safety and Solicitor General).
 You can also call your local police or VictimLinkBC for information and support.

 The legal age of consent to sexual activity is 16 (except where young people are close in age).
 When a child is at risk or is being sexually assaulted, it is your legal duty to report the crime.